Skip to main content

 • “Great game, with a great story, great characters, and a fitting atmosphere.”

-• “Mermaid's Curse lacks the spooky, paranoid horror atmosphere of the first game, going for a different tone instead.”
+• “Mermaid's Curse lacks the spooky paranoid horror atmosphere of the first game, but it's just going for a different tone.”

-• “The setting, though interesting and well presented, was not quite as suited to building a spooky atmosphere as the ultra-grungy Tokyo of the first game.”
+• “The setting, though interesting and well presented in its own right, was not quite as suited to building a spooky atmosphere as the ultra grungy Tokyo of the first game.”

 • grinding

-Grinding in the game is often tedious, particularly in Avi’s route where repetitive information makes progression feel like a slog.
-The diving minigame, despite evident effort and potential for extended play, is underutilized and largely inconsequential to the overall experience.
+Grinding in the game is generally tedious, particularly in key narrative segments like Avi’s route where repetitive information makes progression feel like a slog.
+Additionally, the diving minigame, despite its potential for extended play, is underutilized and only required once, making the effort invested in it feel largely inconsequential.

-• “It became especially tedious in Avi’s route where the game regurgitated the information at you constantly in the first half of his story, making it a slog to get through.”
+• “It became especially tedious in Avi’s route where the game regurgitated the information in them at you constantly in the first half of his story, thus making his a slog to get through.”

-• “Aside from the opening section, you're only required to play the diving minigame once in the story, and it feels like a lot of energy went into a largely inconsequential portion of the game, especially with all the work put into it—the notes about 'barren' and 'lush' areas didn't impact much, and I only ever caught my foot on something 3 times while grinding to max diving stats.”
+• “Aside from the opening section of the game, you're only ever required to play it once in the story, and it feels like a lot of energy went into a largely inconsequential portion of the game, especially with all the work clearly put into it--the notes about 'barren' and 'lush' areas really didn't seem to have any impact on things as a whole, and I only ever caught my foot on something 3 whole times while grinding out to max diving stats.”

 Skip Game Offers